wesselvandalen/wesselvandalen/README.md

 Hei hei!
 My name is **Wessel van Dalen**. <br>
 I am a 20 year old full stack software developer with a Norwegian touch! <br>
-Take a look at [my portfolio](https://wesselvandalen.github.io/) to get a better idea of me!
+Take a look at <a href="https://wesselvandalen.github.io/" target="_blank">my portfolio</a> to get a better idea of me!

 ## Education